-6.1.3.2.2 Improving the spatial granularity of the SAM model
+6.3.2.2 Improving the spatial granularity of the SAM model

-Extending the community analysis beyond a simplified approach relying on the calculated multiplier effects and local exposure to the region's Pacific halibut economic impact (as described in the IPHC-2021-SRB018-09, section Community impacts in Alaska) to a full community level (or any other spatial scale) SAM-based model requires identifying the economic relationships between different sectors or industries (including both seafood and non-seafood industries) within each broader-defined region, this including deriving estimates on intraregional trade in commodities and flow of earnings.
-This extension of the current model has a great potential for more accurate estimates of the community effects.
-Detailing the geography of impacts of the Pacific halibut fisheries, paying particular attention to quantifying leakage of economic benefits from communities strongly dependent on fisheries, will provide a coherent picture of the exposure of fisheries-dependent households by location to changes in resource availability.
+Extending the community analysis beyond a simplified approach described in the IPHC-2021-SRB018-09 (section Community impacts in Alaska) to a full community level (or any other spatial scale) SAM-based model requires significant investment in identifying the economic relationships between different sectors or industries (including both seafood and non-seafood industries) within each broader-defined region, this including deriving estimates on intra-regional trade in commodities and flow of earnings.
+It is an appealing extension of the current model with a great potential for more accurate estimates of the community effects.

-6.1.3.2.3 Study of recreational demand
+6.3.2.3 Study of recreational demand

 It is important to note that while it is reasonable to assume that changes in harvest limits have a relatively proportional impact on production by commercial fishers (unless these are dramatic and imply fleet restructure or a significant shift in prices), the effects on the recreational sector are not so straightforward.
-A separate study estimating changes in saltwater recreational fishing participation as a response to the changing recreational harvest limits applicable to Pacific halibut is necessary to assess policy impacts in the recreational sector rather than provide an economic impact snapshot.
-Such studies typically require surveying recreational fishers, but adoption of alternative approaches will be also assessed.
+A separate study estimating changes in saltwater recreational fishing participation as a response to the changing recreational harvest limits is necessary to assess policy impacts in the recreational sector rather than provide a snapshot economic impact.
+Such studies typically require surveying recreational fishers.

-6.1.3.2.4 Study of demand for Pacific halibut products
+6.3.2.4 Study of demand for Pacific halibut products

 Catches can be converted to revenues, but one has to determine what price to multiply harvests by.
 Since price fluctuates with harvest levels, pragmatic assessment of harvest limits changes needs to be supplemented with a model of demand for Pacific halibut.
 The demand-adjusted prices provide more economics-sound projections of gross revenues in the sector.
-The demand model (e.g. Synthetic Inverse Demand System) can also be used to estimate final consumer benefits from changing Pacific halibut harvests and prices (i.e., consumer surplus).